Abstract

 isolation.
 Knowledge of social isolation would minimize risks to public safety

 in global communities.
-Non-biological system Platforms can become Isolated
+Non-biological system Platforms can become isolated due

-platforms.
-An Isolated System might be considered a security system that
+An Isolated System might be considered a security system that ensures safety

 Non-Biological System Platforms would

-become isolated from other System Platforms because of imposing economic
+become isolated from other System Platforms due to economic sanctions that

-sanctions, which deprive inhabitants of Isolated Systems.
-Isolation can urge
+deprive inhabitants of Isolated Systems.
+Isolation can urge inhabitants to work

-inhabitants to work harder to become independent with daily routines.
+harder to become more independent in their daily routines.

 A conceptual model of security measures